MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Method

+where $\mathcal{P}$ is the index set of the selected branches and $\|\mathcal{P}\| = \frac{b_i}{2}$.
 For example, when attempting to execute an 8-bit QNN, four branches are adopted, each of which processes 2-bit weights and 8-bit activations.
 Similarly, a 4-bit QNN can be achieved by selecting two branches, each of which processes 2-bit weights and 4-bit activations.
-With this topology, the $b_i$ QNN inference can be realized by choosing a certain number of 2-bit branches while adhering to the same computational cost.
-To handle an uneven $b_i$, the multi-branch topology consists of $\lfloor b_i/2 \rfloor$ 2-bit branches as well as an extra 2-bit half branch with its channel number by halves.
-The input of the half branch is sequentially chosen from the output of the first convolutional layer, based on the input channel amount of the second branch.
-Also, the channels of the last convolutional layer of the half branch remain as the original so as to avoid dimension mismatch with the fully-connected layer.

-By deploying our multi-branch topology, weights of each branch within MultiQuant are fixed to 2-bit and therefore, we only need to handle the error from 2-bit quantization.
-Consequently, MultiQuant avoids the need for switching different weight bit-widths in previous arbitrary bit-width QNNs, and thus quantization error from switching weights bit-widths is effectively eliminated.
+It is worth noting that MBQunt presents comparable computational costs to previous methods that adopt a single branch.
+To be specific, the computation involved in executing $\frac{b_i}{2}$ branches, each with 2-bit weight and $b_i$ activations, can be denoted as $\frac{b_i}{2} \times \bar{\bm{w}}_{2} \odot \bar{\bm{a}}_{b_i}$.
+Notably, this is equivalent to $\bar{\bm{w}}_{b_i} \odot \bar{\bm{a}}_{b_i}$, which corresponds to the computation of a single branch with both $b_i$ weights and activations.
+Thereby the extra computation is only caused by the summation of the outputs from branches, which, however, is negligible.
+For example, when executing 8-bit ResNet-18 on ImageNet, the Bit-Operations (BOPs) of previous methods is 229.76G.
+In contrast, utilizing MBQuant increases the BOPs slightly to 229.81G, incurring a negligible additional cost of only 0.02\%.